NYPL/metadata-documentation/resources/glossary.md

 <a name="metadata-services"></a>
 <dt>Metadata Services (or Metadata Services Unit)</dt>
-<dd>unit within <a href="#digital-asset-management-access">Digital Asset Management and Access</a> that improves the discovery of library resources and strengthens data interoperability across the library; primary office located at the <a href="#library-services-center">Library Services Center</a></dd>
+<dd>team within <a href="#digital-asset-management-access">Digital Asset Management and Access</a> that improves the discovery of library resources and strengthens data interoperability across the library; primary office located at the <a href="#library-services-center">Library Services Center</a></dd>

 <a name="migration-of-records-and-cataloging-consolidation"></a>
 <dt>Migration of Records and Cataloging Consolidation</dt>